Stone Town

 Lukmaan Restaurant

-A local favourite tucked in the narrow streets.
-Order the vitumbua (rice pancakes) with chai.
-Simple, cheap, and exactly what you want before a morning of walking.
+A local favourite tucked into the narrow streets just off the main square.
+Order the vitumbua (rice pancakes, slightly sweet and crisp at the edges) with a cup of strong, spiced chai.
+It's simple, cheap, and exactly what you want in your stomach before a morning of walking.

 Breakfast